 Contraflow cycling lanes

 Contraflow lanes are lanes where some cyclists are moving the opposite direction of the motor vehicles adjacent to the lane.
 Sometimes, this is done with a two-way bike path, with the bike lane adjacent to vehicles moving contraflow.
-Sometimes bike lanes are placed on either side of a one-way street, so that bikes move in both directions.
+Sometimes this bike infrastructure solution means putting lanes on either side of a one-way street, so that bikes move in both directions.
 The lane that moves in the opposite direction of oncoming cars is the contraflow lane.

 Protected bike lanes; separated bike lanes; cycle tracks